50 Years of Australian Dance Theatre

 Firmly established as one of the world’s best known dance companies, it continues to perform to thousands across the globe.
 Garry Stewart’s ongoing and passionate interest in film, text, and multimedia mean the company is at the forefront of exploration of contemporary performance, the boundaries of the body and its modes of expression.
 2014 saw the premiere of Multiverse, a major new live 3D performance, and the foundation of an Australian Dance Theatre Youth Ensemble.

 In June 2015 we celebrated our 50th anniversary.
 We concluded a highly successful European season of Multiverse.
-With all sold out shows across France and Spain.
 We attended the Founder’s Celebration in Adelaide Arcade – the original ADT studios, organised by Elizabeth Cameron Dalman OAM.